peterruler/render-docker-java-rest/README.md

 ## db schema

-- with pgadmin app connect to your native render postgresdb with host, username & password received from db installation on render.
+- with pgadmin app (download & install) connect to your native render postgresdb with host, username & password received from db installation on render.

 - `CREATE DATABASE java_database_name` Add a schema in pgadmin `public` and add tables to this schema.